-How Much Money Do Rutgers New Brunswick Graduates Make?students who graduate with a bachelor's degree from Rutgers New Brunswick make about $57,900 a year during their first few years of employment after graduation.
-This is good news for future Rutgers New Brunswick graduates since it is 45% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Rutgers New Brunswick Graduates Make?students who graduate from Rutgers New Brunswick with a bachelor's degree go on to jobs where they make an average salary of $65,661 in their early years.
+This is good news for future Rutgers New Brunswick graduates since it is 55% more than the average college graduate's salary of $42,485 per year.

 Location of Rutgers University - New Brunswick

 Contact details for Rutgers New Brunswick are given below.

 Rutgers University - New Brunswick Majorsstudents from 118 majors graduated from Rutgers University - New Brunswick.
 Of these students, 8,840 received undergraduate degrees and 4,457 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.